N-Endy/price-grid/README.md

 ### Useful resources

-- [Example resource 1](https://css-tricks.com) - Helped me with positioning of my elements and using Grid.
+- (https://css-tricks.com) - Helped me with positioning of my elements and using Grid.

 ## Author